Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Numerical Experiments

-There are several observations from Figure~\ref{fig:test_func}.
-We first focus on the results for the low-noise scenario (i.e., the left column of Figure~\ref{fig:test_func}).
-For the Schwefel-2.22 function, our approach \texttt{TM-RTSG}, in general, outperforms the others significantly in prediction accuracy, having the lowest $\widehat{\text{RMSE}}$, for all the sample sizes used in the experiment.
-It also yields the lowest $\widehat{\text{SD}}$ with a similar pattern, which is visualized via the shaded areas in the figure.
-Since $\widehat{\text{SD}}$ is computed via many macro-replications, each of which a random set of prediction points are sampled, this suggests that the prediction given by \texttt{TM-RTSG} is more stable than the competing approaches.
+First, our approach \texttt{TM-RTSG}, in general, outperforms the others significantly in prediction accuracy.
+Not only does \texttt{TM-RTSG} yield the lowest $\widehat{\text{RMSE}}$ in almost all the cases---regardless of the test function, noise level, dimensionality, or sample size---that are considered, but the corresponding CIs of $\widehat{\text{RMSE}}$ also have the smallest widths.
+Because the CIs are calculated via multiple macro-replications in each of which a random set of prediction points are sampled, this suggests that the predictions given by \texttt{TM-RTSG} are more stable than the competing approaches.
+In particular, the fact that \texttt{TM-RTSG} has a significantly higher prediction accuracy than \texttt{TM-LHD}, \texttt{M-RTSG}, and \texttt{M-LHD}---which results from different combinations of kernels and experimental designs---demonstrates that TM kernels and TSG designs complement each other and that both contribute substantially to the superior performance of \texttt{TM-RTSG}.

-For the Griewank function (i.e., the bottom-left block of Figure~\ref{fig:test_func}), however, the advantage of \texttt{TM-RTSG} in prediction accuracy is lost for the cases of relatively small number of design points ($n< 1000$).
-But our approach regains its superiority as $n$ increases.
-The difference in performance of \texttt{TM-RTSG} between being applied to the Schwefel-2.22 function and to the Griewank function may be attributed to the different levels of smoothness of the two test functions---the former has non-differentiable regions whereas the latter is infinitely differentiable.
+Second, the advantage of \texttt{TM-RTSG} in prediction accuracy increases as the dimensionality $d$ grows.
+In relatively low dimensions ($d=20$), the RMSEs for \texttt{TM-RTSG} may be comparable to those of some of the other methods.
+For example, when the test function is Schwefel-2.22, the performances of \texttt{TM-RTSG} and \texttt{M-RTSG} are similar (see the first two subfigures of the first column in Figure~\ref{fig:test_func}).
+However, the prediction accuracy of \texttt{TM-RTSG} is dominant in high dimensions ($d=100, 500$).
+This is consistent with our theoretical analysis of the prediction errors of \texttt{TM-RTSG} in Section~\ref{sec:sample}, which asserts that its sample complexity grows very slightly in the dimensionality.

-Finally, under the high-noise scenario (i.e., the right column of Figure~\ref{fig:test_func}), except for the case that combines small $n$ and the Griewank function, \texttt{TM-RTSG} still mostly outperforms the other approaches significantly in both prediction accuracy and stability, although the margins relative to the others are no the same as before.
+Third, other things being equal, the difference in $\widehat{\text{RMSE}}$ between \texttt{TM-RTSG} and the other approaches is generally greater for the Schwefel-2.22 function than for the Griewank function.
+For example, consider the setup with $d=20$ and $\zeta=10$ (see the second and fourth subfigures of the first column in Figure~\ref{fig:test_func}).
+In this setup, \texttt{TM-RTSG} performs the best when predicting the Schwefel-2.22 function for all sample sizes, whereas it is outperformed by other approaches when predicting the Griewank function using a small sample size $n\leq 300$.
+This difference in prediction accuracy may be attributed to the different levels of smoothness of the two test functions; the former has non-differentiable regions, whereas the latter is infinitely differentiable.